 In addition to establishing systems that promote work-life balance, Sony promotes a variety of career support measures for employees trying to balance the demands of child care (or nursing care) and work.
 Of particular note, Sony holds forums and seminars for employees featuring messages of support for work-life balance initiatives from top management.
 In fiscal year 2012, Sony launched the Working Mothers' Meeting, an annual event that enables female employees who have returned, or are returning, to work after having taken child care leave.
 Employees from other Sony Group companies in Japan are also invited to participate.
 Meetings feature lectures by guest speakers and provide a forum for the exchange of information among employees in this particular position.
-Sony has also established a hotline for male and female employees trying to balance the demands of work and child rearing.
-In addition, Sony provides information to employees regarding nursing care, which is likely to become a key work-life balance issue in the future.
+From fiscal 2014, men active in childcare and raising their children have also been invited to participate in the event, which was renamed the "Working Parents Forum," with a view to promoting shared parenting.